MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 ![Project creation - versions](./media/import.png)

-### Deploy environment
+### Deploy the environment

 To deploy the environment, follow these steps.

 > [!NOTE]
-> It is possible that steps 6, 7, and/or 8 will not be shown, as the screens with single option are skipped.
+> It is possible that steps 6, 7, and/or 8 below will not be shown, as the screens with a single option are skipped.
 When you are in the **Environment parameters** view, please confirm that you have the text "Dynamics 365 Commerce (Preview) - Demo (10.0.6 with Platform update 30)" directly above the **Environment name** field.
 See the screenshot below.*

 1. From the top menu, select **Cloud-hosted environments**.
 1. Click **+ Add** to add an environment.